Federal Triangle: Context

 Plans for construction of an office building on the Federal Triangle parking lot site found support in 1986.
 The Federal City Council, a private civic organization which had been promoting the construction of a $200 million international trade center in the District of Columbia, advocated construction of its proposed building at Federal Triangle.
 Reagan administration officials favored the plan, and in October 1986 the proposal received the backing of the General Services Administration.
 The idea received support from Democrats in Congress as well, especially from Senator Daniel Patrick Moynihan, a former Kennedy administration aide who had long championed completion of the Federal Triangle.

 There was some opposition to the idea from planning officials and others, who were dismayed at the loss of parking in the downtown area and who feared that the trade center's proposed 1,300 to 2,600 underground parking slots would not be built due to poor soil conditions.
 A bill was passed (almost unanimously) by Congress on August 7, 1987, to provide $362 million for the construction of an "International Cultural and Trade Center" on the parking lot at Federal Triangle.
 The plan was to provide office space for both the Justice and State departments.
 The legislation also provided that although the U.S. government would finance the building, a private developer would construct it.
 The federal government would lease space from the private developer for 30 years, after which ownership of the building would revert to the government.

-The bill also required the building to be financially self-supporting within two years of its completion.
+The bill required the building to be financially self-supporting within two years of its completion.
 The rental prices throughout the lease's term would remain stable.
 It was only the fifth time the government had signed a "lease-to-own" agreement.
 With 1.4 million square feet (130,200 square metres) of office space and 500,000 square feet (46,500 square metres) of space for trade center activities, the planned trade center would be larger than any other federally owned building except for The Pentagon.

 The bill also required that the trade center be "designed in harmony with historical and government buildings in the vicinity, ... reflect the symbolic importance and historic character of Pennsylvania Avenue and the Nation's Capital, and ... represent the dignity and stability of the Federal Government."
 A nine-member panel was established to approve any plans, and included the Secretaries of State, Agriculture, and Commerce; the Mayor of the District of Columbia; and five members of the public.
 The building was expected to be completed in 1992.
 President Ronald Reagan signed the Federal Triangle Development Act into law on August 22, 1987.